Niki (airline): Development as an Air Berlin subsidiary

-On 9 January 2004, Niki announced cooperation with Air Berlin.
-In late 2011, Niki merged completely with Air Berlin, sharing operations, booking systems, and aircraft.
+On 9 January 2004, Niki announced cooperation with Air Berlin which continued throughout the rest of the decade.
+In these years flyNiki brand was strengthened more and more.
+In November 2011, Niki merged completely with Air Berlin, sharing operations, booking systems, and aircraft.
 On 20 March 2012, Niki became an "affiliate member" of Oneworld as a subsidiary company of Air Berlin.
-Starting in late 2012, Niki successively repainted their aircraft in the Air Berlin paint scheme, using the Niki logo only at the nose.
+Starting in late 2012, Niki successively repainted their aircraft in the Air Berlin paint scheme, using the Niki logo only close to the nose.
 The new paint scheme was applied during regular C checks.

 In October 2014, Niki announced the cancellation of their flights from Vienna to Copenhagen, Moscow, and Frankfurt due to decreasing demand.
 In exchange, new leisure routes will be started by summer 2015.
 Also in spring 2015, Niki started to replace its fleet of Embraer 190s with Airbus A319-100s from its parent, Air Berlin, with the used Embraers being transferred to Helvetic Airways.